 All in all, if you’re looking to keep all of your services under one roof, Grande offers a compelling collection of fairly-priced bundle deals to choose from.
 Best of all, unlike many providers, you won’t be sacrificing one side of the service for the other; both the company’s TV and internet options are great value propositions by themselves.
 Together, they’re a fantastic deal.

-Grande offers an excellent level of quality service-wise, but unfortunately, because they are still such a small company, their service footprint is pretty minimal (and confined entirely to Texas).
-Only a select few cities in the state can currently enroll in any of the company’s plans, and though they do have ambitious plans for expansion, the high cost of installing new fiber connections means that it is likely to be a very slow rollout.
+Grande offers an excellent level of quality service-wise, but unfortunately, their service footprint is currently pretty minimal (and confined entirely to Texas).
+Only a select few cities in the state can enroll in any of the company’s packages, and though they do have ambitious plans for expansion, the high cost of installing new fiber connections means that it is likely to be a very slow rollout.

 Outside of this, the only other notable weak point is that since none of the packages are contract-based, the pricing is subject to change at any point after the first 12 months.
 It should be noted that this is pretty standard practice amongst providers of all sizes, so this isn’t exactly outside of the norm.
 All the same, it could potentially put off customers looking for a long-term deal.